jbetancourt8/passioapp/README.md

-# passioapp
+# Passio App

-This is a simple RN application that uses native module to detect logos.
+This is a simple RN application that uses PassioSDK to detect logos.

 ## How to Install